BoraALAP/hiroo_chatbot/README.md

 # Hiroo Chatbot

-A Next.js-based chatbot application that uses OpenAI's GPT models and a Supabase vector database to provide relevant answers to user questions.
+A chatbot for Hiroo that answers questions about the platform using LangChain and OpenAI.

+## Features

+- Question simplification to enhance search accuracy
+- Knowledge base search using Supabase Vector Store
+- Product relevance checking to filter out irrelevant questions
+- Response generation based on knowledge base results
+- Email collection for unanswered questions

 ## Architecture

-The chatbot uses a functional agent-based architecture:
+The chatbot uses a simplified architecture with a single LangChain orchestrator that handles all operations:

-- **Orchestrator**: Coordinates the flow of conversation and delegates to specialized agents
-- **Question Simplifier**: Simplifies complex questions for better search results
+1. **Question Simplification**: Simplifies user questions to enhance search accuracy
-- **Knowledge Base Agent**: Searches the vector database for relevant information
+2. **Knowledge Base Search**: Searches for relevant information in the Supabase Vector Store
-- **Product Relevance Agent**: Determines if a question is related to products
+3. **Product Relevance Checking**: Determines if a question is reasonable and related to the product
-- **Response Generator Agent**: Creates human-like responses based on available information
+4. **Response Generation**: Generates responses based on knowledge base results
-- **Email Collection Agent**: Handles collection of user emails when needed
+5. **Email Collection**: Collects user emails for questions that can't be answered

 ## Setup